Break free from bad habits

 What is a ‘bad habit’?

-It’s this disconnect between what we want and what we do that often defines a problem behaviour.
-In other words, the behaviour typically goes against how we want to act as a person and is generally considered ‘bad’ for us.
+It’s this disconnect between what we want and what we do that often defines a problem behaviour; it typically goes against how we want to act as a person and is generally considered ‘bad’ for us.

 Gambling